EVaillant/toolsbox/doc/pool_benchmark.md

 # Algorithm

-* none : acquire call new and when object is not need it is destroyed
+* none : acquire call `new` and when object is not needed it will be deleted
-* mutex + list : a list of free objects is created protected by a mutex
+* mutex + list : a list of free objects is created protected by a mutex. acquire/release need to lock mutex :

-  * acquire need to lock mutex and check list if there is no available item, a new item is created
-  * release need to lock mutex and add item in the list

   ```c++
   ptr acquire( ARGS ... args)